Marijuana (Cannabis):

 6. Getting euphoric effects or a “high” is not required to get symptom control.

-7. Because CBD can reduce THC side effects, CBD-dominant preparations have fewer unwanted psychotropic effects but may require higher dosing, sometimes up to 300 mg of CBD/day.
+7. Because CBD may reduce THC side effects, CBD-dominant preparations have fewer unwanted psychotropic effects but may require higher dosing, sometimes up to 300 mg of CBD/day.

 8. Dosing with cannabis products with balanced THC:CBD @ 1:1 ratios may be guided by established dosing with Sativex, a pharmaceutical product approved for use and widely prescribed in Canada and Europe as well as >100 countries.
 Sativex contains 2.7mg THC/2.5mg CBD per 0.1 ml spray and has a maximum recommended dose of 32.4mg/30mg/day.
 A large body of guiding recommendations of therapeutic benefits from cannabinoids is based on studies incorporating Sativex.

-9. Tolerance does not develop to most benefits so dose escalation over time is not generally seen.
+9. Tolerance does develop to some benefits so dose escalation over time may be seen.

 10. Starting doses of THC should be 1-2 mg, initiated at bedtime to reduce side effects.
 Higher starting doses should be limited to those with current cannabinoid use experience.